jhpyle/docassemble/_docs/groups.md

 yesno: fruit.there_is_another
 {% endhighlight %}

-If the answer to this is `True`, the interview will seek a definition of `fruit[1]` to gather the second item in the list.
+If the answer to this is `True`, the Steward will seek a definition of `fruit[1]` to gather the second item in the list.
 It will ask, again, "What fruit should be added to the list?"
 Assume the user enters "oranges."

-Then the interview will again seek the definition of `fruit.there_is_another`.
+Then the Steward will again seek the definition of `fruit.there_is_another`.
 This time, if the answer is `False`, then `fruit.number_as_word()` has all the information it needs, and it will return the number of items in `fruit` (in this case, 2).
-When **docassemble** later encounters `The fruits are ${ fruit }.`, it will attempt to reduce the variable `fruit` to text.
-Since the interview knows that there are no more elements in the list, it does not need to ask any further questions.  `${ fruit }` will result in `apples and oranges`.
+When DALang later encounters `The fruits are ${ fruit }.`, it will attempt to reduce the variable `fruit` to text.
+Since the Steward knows that there are no more elements in the list, it does not need to ask any further questions.  `${ fruit }` will result in `apples and oranges`.

 <a name="i"></a>Note that the variable `i` is special in
-**docassemble**.
-When the interview seeks a definition for `fruit[0]`, the interview will first look for a question that offers to define `fruit[0]`.
+DALang.
+When the Steward seeks a definition for `fruit[0]`, the Steward will first look for a question that offers to define `fruit[0]`.
 If it does not find one, it will take a more general approach and look for a question that offers to define `fruit[i]`.
 The question that offers to define `fruit[i]` will be reused as many times as necessary.

-## Customizing the way information is gathered
+## Customizing the Way Information is Gathered

-The way that **docassemble** asks questions to populate the list can be customized by setting attributes of `fruit`.
+The way that DALang asks questions to populate the list can be customized by setting attributes of `fruit`.
 For example, perhaps you would prefer that the questions in the interview go like this: